Deets On Royal Rajasthani Bridal Jewelry Set

 The maang tikka adorned by Rajthani brides is called ‘Rakhdi' and‘Borla.
 Rakhdi is a signature jewel piece which is also a style statement for the modern brides.
 The tikka usually ends in a huge bell-shaped or spherical piece embellished with precious stones.
 It is further juxtaposed with ‘Sheeshphool' which is a chain of small rakhdis which forms a forehead band.
 This Rajasthani Tikka becomes a distinctive feature amid both Rajasthani jewellery sets and specific, Rajputi jewellery sets as well.
 The Khaancha is a band worn on the upper forehead and has the Rakhdi attached at its centre.

-Maang tikka is known as Borla in Rajasthan.
-Unlike the regular ones, it is spherical in shape and is made of gold.
-Traditionally a Rajsathani Borla is studded with kundan, pearls, and Meenakari work.
-These days’ brides wear it with two-sided chains known as Sheeshfool.
+Small round Maang tikka is known as Borla in Rajasthan.
+Unlike the regular ones, it is spherical in shape and is usually made of gold or silver.
+Traditionally a Rajasthani Maangtikka is studded with kundan, pearls, and Meenakari work.

 Yet another very important part of a Rajasthani jewellery set, Kamarbandh is a waist chain.
 It is known as Kardhani or Tagdi in Rajasthan and is usually crafted of gold Polki or kundan.
 The best part about this ornament is that you can wear it separately with a saree, lehenga or even an ethnic gown.